 No, not that S.T.A.R.
 Labs.

 Star Labs offer a range of laptops designed and built for GNU/Linux.
-Besides from offering attractive machines with modern specs, Star Labs computers receive automatic firmware updates via the Linux Vendor Firmware Service (LVFS).
-Like Purism's laptops, Star Lab's offerings are powered by coreboot.
+Besides from offering attractive machines with modern specs, Star Labs computers receive firmware updates via the Linux Vendor Firmware Service (LVFS).

-The manufacturer states there is an option to disable the Intel Management Engine in the firmware, and the computers come preloaded with either Ubuntu Linux, Linux Mint, or Zorin OS.
-Star Labs is a recent entrant to the GNU/Linux systems market, and it's currently difficult to find reviews for their products.
+Their systems either do not have the Intel Management Engine, or it is disabled by default.
+The computers come preloaded with one of many different GNU/Linux distributions (or no operating system at all).
+Star Labs is a relatively recent entrant to the GNU/Linux systems market, and it is currently difficult to find reviews for their products.
 However, they may be one to watch.

 Dell is based in Round Rock, Texas.